chopyy/dtuchsch.github.io/_posts/2015-06-30-RT-PREEMPT-on-Raspberry-PI.md

 git clone --depth=1 https://github.com/raspberrypi/linux
 ```

 Look out for the version of the kernel.
-You will find the information within the Makefile and it should show something like below:
+You will find the information in the Makefile and it should show something like below:

 ```
 VERSION = 3